pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// scheduler might have missed that step, for example because it
 	// doesn't support dynamic resource allocation or the feature was
 	// disabled.
+	//
+	// The maximum size is 32.
+This is an artificial limit to prevent
+	// a completely unbounded field in the API.
 	ReservedFor []metav1.OwnerReference

+	<<[UNRESOLVED pohly]>>
+	We will have to discuss use cases and real resource drivers that support sharing before deciding on a) which limit is useful and
+	b) whether we need a different API that supports an unlimited number of users.

+	Any solution that handles reservations differently will have to be very careful about race conditions.
+	<<[/UNRESOLVED]>>
 }

 // SchedulingStatus contains information that is relevant while